carpentries/instructor-training/_episodes/03-expertise.md

 Another potential challenge for experts who teach is known in the literature as *expert blind spot*.
-Experts are frequently so familiar with their subject that they can no longer imagine what it is like to *not* understand the world that way - this inability to consider the material from a non-expert perspective can lead to what's known as the *expertise-reversal effect* - experts are often less good at teaching a subject to novices than people with less expertise who still remember what it is like to have to learn the things.
+Experts are frequently so familiar with their subject that they can no longer imagine what it is like to *not* understand the world that way - this inability to consider the material from a non-expert perspective can lead to what is known as the *expertise-reversal effect* - experts are often less good at teaching a subject to novices than people with less expertise who still remember what it is like to have to learn the things.